Easy Tamil Style Rasam

 • Rasam must be cooked on low-medium heat till simmering.
 It must not be rushed on High heat.

 • Rasam must not be boiled.
-Switch of the heat once it begins to boil.
+Switch off the heat once it begins to boil.

-• Lightly roasting the spices before crushing helps to increase the flavor.
+• Lightly roasting the spices before crushing helps to increase the flavour.

 • Using Indian garlic and tomatoes is recommended.
 Smaller garlic cloves and Roma-style tomatoes.

-• Using Coconut oil or Ghee for tempering boosts flavor.
+• Using Coconut oil or Ghee for tempering boosts flavour.

-• Add a pinch or two of Jaggery to balance the tangy flavor.
-This boosts flavor also.
+• Add a pinch or two of Jaggery to balance the tangy flavour.
+This boosts flavour also.

 • Use fresh Asafoetida(Hing/Kayam).